m0ngr31/kanzi/README.md

 Here are some of the features supported by this skill:

 - Basic navigation (Up/Down, Left/Right, Page Up/Down, Select, Back, Menu, Zoom, Rotate, Move)
-- Remote control (Keeps session open so you can give multiple navication commands)
 - Playback control (Play/Pause, Skip, Previous, Stop, Step/Jump)
 - Adjust volume
 - Shuffle all music by an artist